Skip to content

 Note that your agent owner's Flare account has to be whitelisted via the FlareFAssetsBot Telegram channel.
 Otherwise, it will fail.

-2. If you deposited enough collateral, you should see that your agent has at least one lot available by running the command.
+2. If you deposited enough collateral, you should see that your agent has at least one lot available by running the command replacing FASSET with FTestXRP, FTestBTC or FTestDOGE according to which underlying network you are running the agent.

 yarn user-bot agents --fasset FTestXRP